 Wilson School of Design

 We are pleased to offer a full range of courses for Summer 2024.
-Registration will be available on April 19, 2024 or sooner.
-Please check back.
+Registration is now available.

 How to Naturally Dye Fabric